GetmeUK/ContentTools/README.md

 ## ContentTools via jsdelivr

-ContentTools is available via the jsdelivr CDN project, to reference a file from the ContentTools build directory use the following URL format:
+ContentTools is available via the [jsdelivr open source CDN](http://www.jsdelivr.com/), to reference a file from the ContentTools build directory use the following URL format:

 `http://cdn.jsdelivr.net/contenttools/{verision}/{file}`